Muriel Louise Wilhelmi: Art career

+Prints

 Today the artworks of Muriel Wilhelmi are in many private collections in the U.S. and abroad.
 Of her paintings done in oil, at least one, Rough Sea, was made available in a limited amount of prints on canvas.
 Muriel's original watercolor paintings were often made available in prints.
 The originals are typically signed on the front, often using her first name only, or combining the M and the W when using both first and last names.
 Her limited edition prints are signed below the printed signature, on the white border, or in pencil on the mat.

 The first set of four prints were done by lithography and included Big River, The Village of Mendocino, Albion Flats, and Old Gordon House.
 This set was reproduced in a limited number of poster size prints and in folded greeting cards.
 In addition to this set, The Village Art Gallery poster and prints were reproduced by lithography printing.

 The second group of prints were photographic prints done by CaliColor, a company specializing in reproducing artwork.
 These photographic prints were mounted to foam core board and given a matte spray finish to reduce shine.
 There are approximately thirty scenes that were reproduced in this manner and were usually limited to 100 - 200 prints.
 These were done during the time of selling at the Village Art Gallery, in Mendocino, California.

 The third group of reproductions were giclée or high-resolution inkjet prints that were done from about 1990 and afterwards.
 Some of the large sized prints were printed onto watercolor paper, making it more difficult to discern from an original piece.